totvs-cloud/pflagstruct/README.md

 ## Usage

-The CLI Code Generation Tool provides the following flags:
+The CLI provides the following flags:

 - `--destination string`: Specifies the path where the generated code will be saved.
 If not provided, the current path is used.